Security

 Shamoon Malware, cyber espionage tool, cyber weapon or …

-Shamoon is a new threat that scares security experts, it is able to destroy files on victim’s PC and overwrite the master boot record of its disks.
+Shamoon is a new threat that scares security experts, it can destroy files on a victim’s PC and overwrite the master boot record of its disks.

-Some experts are convinced that there is a relationship between the agent and the malware Wiper, but other researchers deny the hypothesis.
+Some experts believe there is a connection between Shamoon and the earlier malware known as Wiper, although other researchers dispute this hypothesis.

 “Our opinion, based on researching several systems attacked by the original Wiper, is that it is not.
 The original “Wiper” was using certain service names (“RAHD…”) together with specific filenames for its drivers (“%temp%\~dxxx.tmp”) which do not appear to be present in this malware.
 Additionally, the original Wiper was using a certain pattern to wipe disks which again is not used by this malware,”